xwmx/nb/README.md

   notes help [<subcommand>]

 Description:
   Print the program help information.
-When a subcommand name is passed, the print the help information for the subcommand.
+When a subcommand name is passed, print the help information for the subcommand.
 ```

 #### `history`